EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> [37] "hood"  "hop"   "hor"   "hous"  "house" "how"   "hr"    "hs"    "hu"
 ```

-Notice how some of these subword tokens are full words and some are parts of words.
+Notice how some of these subword tokens\index{tokenization!subword} are full words and some are parts of words.
 This is what allows the model to be able to "read" long unknown words by combining many smaller sub words.
 We can also look at common long words.